Arab Elite Cup

-The 1992 Arab Super Cup was an international club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
+The 1992 Arab Elite Cup was an international club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
+It was held in Morocco to support the country's bid to host the 1998 FIFA World Cup.

-It was the 1st edition and was won by the host team and reigning Arab Club Champions Cup champions Wydad Athletic Club (winners of the last edition in 1989).
+It was won by the host team and reigning Arab Club Champions Cup champions Wydad Athletic Club (winners of the last edition in 1989).
 Arab Club Champions Cup runners up Al-Hilal also came runners up once again.
 Olympique de Casablanca and El Mokawloon El Arab also took part.

+A similar Arab Super Cup tournament was later launched by the Union of Arab Football Associations in 1995.